cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ---
 title: Background Process
 ---

-Normally, all of your test code, your application, and Cypress commands are executed in the browser.
-But Cypress also runs a Node.js process outside the browser that you can utilize.
+Normally your application and all of your test code are executed in the browser.
+But you can utilize a Node.js process that Cypress runs outside the browser.
 We call this the **background process**.

-The **background file** enables you to run code in the **background process** to hook into, modify, or extend the internal behavior of Cypress via Node.js.
+You can run code in the **background process** in order to hook into, modify, or extend the behavior of Cypress via the **background file**.

 **Background events** are a "seam" for you to write your own custom code that executes during particular stages of the Cypress lifecycle. {% url "Check out the various events here" catalog-of-events %}.